Determine and remove the cause of the crack

 Drywall cracks caused by this type of problem are the most difficult to remediate.
 No amount of extra backing can fully eliminate the underlying movement.
 You can add drywall screws to help strengthen the drywall joint in this area but if the movement is significant, no amount of fasteners can prevent the drywall from cracking.

 In cases where significant movement is expected, 1⁄16 inch or more, expansion joints are installed.
 Properly engineered expansion joints are beyond the scope of this article.
 They are common in commercial and industrial buildings but less common in residential construction.
 Expansion joints need to be engineered into the entire structure, not just the drywall.
-When done properly, they can completely eliminate the potential for drywall cracks.
+When done properly, they can eliminate the potential for drywall cracks.

 Finding and eliminating the cause of movement is essential when attempting to permanently repair drywall cracks.
 Trying to repair drywall cracks without first eliminating the cause is like putting a Band-Aid on a broken bone.
 Once you have prevented the drywall from moving, it is time to tape and finish the crack.
 Please read on to find out how to tape drywall cracks.